osm-americana/color-unclasher/README.md

 ?
 Enter file path for non-compliant pairs to ignore:
 ```

-Whats written to filePath (suggested file format is .txt)
+Whats written to result.txt

 ![The non-compliant pairs with their IDs and color at a particular zoom level, organized by type=fill or type=line, and types of color blindness](.github/r1.png)

-Whats written to non-compliant pairs file
+Whats written to output.json

 ```js
 {